MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 1. On the **New policy created** page, select **Done**.

-You have successfully created and published a sublabel using Double Key Encryption with dynamic watermarking.
-This label provides strong protection for highly confidential content and enforces restricted access and justification for classification changes.
+You've created and published a child label using Double Key Encryption and dynamic watermarking.
+This label restricts access to authorized users and enforces justification for downgrading classifications.

-## Task 7 – Enable Microsoft Purview integration in Defender for Cloud Apps
+## Task 8 – Enable Microsoft Purview integration in Defender for Cloud Apps

-In this task, you'll enable Microsoft Purview integration in Microsoft Defender for Cloud Apps and turn on file monitoring.
-This allows Defender to scan new and modified files for sensitivity labels from Microsoft Purview, inspect content based on those labels, and monitor files so that file policies can be applied.
+With your sensitivity labels created and published, you'll now integrate Microsoft Purview with Microsoft Defender for Cloud Apps.
+This integration allows Defender to scan files for sensitivity labels and apply file monitoring.

 1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin**, and you should still be logged in as Joni Sherman.